awsdocs/aws-app-mesh-user-guide/doc_source/routes.md

    aws appmesh-preview create-route --cli-input-json file://create-route.json
    ```

-## Deleting a Route<a name="delete-route"></a>
+## Deleting a route<a name="delete-route"></a>

-To delete a route using the AWS Management Console, complete the following steps\.
 To delete a route using the AWS CLI version 1\.18\.16 or higher, see the example in the AWS CLI reference for the [https://docs.aws.amazon.com/cli/latest/reference/appmesh/delete-route.html](https://docs.aws.amazon.com/cli/latest/reference/appmesh/delete-route.html) command\.

+**To delete a route using the AWS Management Console**

-1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.
+1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh)\.

 1. Choose the mesh that you want to delete a route from\.
 All of the meshes that you own and that have been [shared](sharing.md) with you are listed\.